 Of course, porn was never meant to be sex education – it’s adult entertainment that has become sex ed because our sex ed curricula are lacking.
 But Naked Attraction isn’t porn, is it?
 It’s a show to evaluate bodies and Channel 4 has employed a fun, big-sister-cum-aunt presenter to guide us through the sexualised human body (as far as I’m aware, most mainstream porn doesn’t have a voiceover).
 And there’re the quirky 2D characters who jump around and wiggle their eyebrows as Anna guides us through the ‘science bits’.
 We find out how many nerve endings a woman has in her clitoris (around 8,000), the average age people in various countries around the world lose their virginity and about the HIV outbreak in the 80s.
 So Naked Attraction isn’t like porn, is it?

-As a result of poor sex education, it’s quite possible that the Naked Attraction guests aren’t clued up on the importance of positive talk around sex and bodies.
+As a result of poor sex education, it’s quite possible that the Naked Attraction guests aren’t clued up on the importance of positive talk about sex and bodies.
 Or perhaps they are but are unsure of the language to use.
-Anna does a great job of helping the guest know the names for different parts of the bodies; ‘vulva’ vs. ‘vagina’, ‘areola’, ‘perineum’, etc. But perhaps the show could also combat negative body talk and this really isn’t too much to ask.
+Anna does a great job of helping the guest know the names of different parts of the body; ‘vulva’ vs. ‘vagina’, ‘areola’, ‘perineum’, etc. But perhaps the show could also combat negative body talk and this really isn’t too much to ask.

 Maybe I’m being too harsh.

 Some may worry that the show would become too schooly if Anna Richardson corrects negative talk around bodies.
 But Channel 4 has already adopted educational animations, it would still showcase naked bodies of all shapes and sizes and it still broadcasts past the watershed with the watershed-appropriate audience.